 - Helps manage pain

 - Helps achieve altered states of consciousness

 - Improve creative thinking

-It was a passive meditation style where I would just sit down cross legged on the floor in silence and breathe.
-While the method was not sophisticated or easy for an 11 year old, but it was simple.
+It was a passive meditation style where I would just sit down cross-legged on the floor in silence and breathe.
+While the method was not sophisticated or easy for an 11-year-old, but it was simple.
 It taught me how to become comfortable with sitting still in this way for longer periods of time.
-I discovered the benefits of paying attention to my breath as well as practicing a great deal of patience.
+I discovered the benefits of paying attention to my breath as well as practising a great deal of patience.

 I also learned early on to be comfortable with the sound of silence and started to become aware of this beautiful sense of calm that I felt inside my mind and body and in the space around me from meditation.
 This is this first step, meditation for beginners made easy.
 Sitting still.

 As I grew older through the rollercoaster teenage years and my twenties I would move away, and come back to meditation in waves depending on how life was going.

 I had many friends from different backgrounds and cultures and some were interested in joining me in these relaxation techniques including meditation and yoga.